sojuhokari/calculator/README.md

 This is the source code for a project to help people learn Rust.

+To run this calculator, download the entire repo (that green button up above that lets you download a zip) and then run "cargo run" in the root directory.

+You can use the calculator to add, subtract, multiply, and divide.
+And you can use parenthesis!!!
+So if you type `2 * (4 + 5)` it'll return `18`.

 ## Goals!

 These are the things that we'll hopefully learn by writing all of this